andrewhead/Package-Qualifiers/fetch/README.md

 If you want to store this config file elsewhere, you can specify the location of the file:

     python fetch.py queries seeds.txt --db postgres --db-config postgres-config.json

+# Fetch search results

+To fetch search results, you will need two files.
+First, a `queries.txt` file that lists one query per line.
+Second, a `google-credentials.json` file.
+This is a JSON file with two keys, containing the credentials you need to access search.
+One key, `search_id`, is the ID of your custom search engine.
+The other, `api_key`, is your Google Developer API key.

+Then, you can fetch search results like this:

+    python fetch.py results queries.txt google-credentials.json

+By default, the program will ignore results from Stack Overflow so it can focus on fetching tutorial content.
+If you want to include Stack Overflow results, use the `--include-stack-overflow` tag:

+    python fetch.py results queries.txt google-credentials.json --include-stack-overflow

 # Configuring the database